QR Code Guide — 3 Steps

 QRPulse QR codes use ISO/IEC 18004 compliant encoding with maximum contrast — they decode faster than average on any camera.

-QRPulse lets you create trackable QR codes that log every scan — country, device, timestamp — in a real-time dashboard.
+QRPulse lets you create QR codes that log every scan — country, device, timestamp — in a real-time dashboard.
+Free forever.

 Dynamic codes — update anytime

 QRPulse QR codes can have their destination updated without reprinting.
-The perfect QR code for menus, campaigns, and events.
+Perfect for restaurant menus, event flyers, and campaigns.

 Step by step